heathbar/vizio-smart-cast/README.md

 ## Synopsis

-npm module to communicate with vizio smart cast tvs
+npm module to communicate with vizio smartcast tvs

 *NOTE:* This library is still in alpha and under rapid development.
 You'll likely find breaking changes between versions for now.